 As windows are so vulnerable to noise pollution, there are many ways in which this can be stopped, which can come down to three main ways.

 In standard double glazing units, the size of the gap between the windows can go a long way in deciding how soundproof they are.
 The bigger the gap means there is more air in between the glass means it is further for the sound waves to travel, and it dissipates before it penetrates the secondary glass.

 Double glazed units with a larger gap between the panes are a much better soundproofing option, but this can mean a bigger window which is not always practical.
 Often double glazed windows are limited to how thick they can be.

-A better and easier way of doing this may be through secondary glazing which is an extra pane of glass on the inside of the window unit, this means there is much further for the sound waves to travel when compared to standard double glazed units.
+A better and easier way of doing this may be through secondary glazing, which is an extra pane of glass on the inside of the window unit, this means there is much further for the sound waves to travel compared to standard double-glazed units.

-This can be done by replacing the glass with thicker options, or by inserting an extra pane of glass.
-The most effective way is having different sized glass thicknesses.
+This can be done by replacing the glass with thicker options or inserting an extra pane of glass.
+The most effective way has different-sized glass thicknesses.
 Having one pane slightly thicker is a much more effective way of keeping out noise.
-In triple glazing especially, it is only more effective than double glazing if the middle pane is slightly thicker.
+In triple glazing especially, is only more effective than double glazing if the middle pane is slightly thicker.

 A sheet of laminate glass can be inserted onto the inside pane of glass, which will add an extra soundproof layer to your existing window.
 The laminate glass is made up of a 0.4mm sheet of perspex between two 3.0mm pieces of glass.